1924

 May.
 Changeable, and very thundery in the final two weeks.
 123 mm of rain fell in 24 hours at Ludlow on the 31st.

 June.
 Dull everywhere and quite dry apart from the west.
 The third week however was fine.
+There was flooding in the Worcester area: the Three Counties Show was severely disrupted, and several animals had to be rescued.

 September.
 A very wet, very windy, but quite warm month.
 At Southport in the early hours of the 21st a storm with an average windspeed of 65 mph was recorded for two hours, and a gust of 87 mph was recorded at Fleetwood.